canonical/certification-docs/Policy_Guide-16.04.rst

 identifier that shows the SUT is, in fact, the model being tested.
 This distinction is allowed as in many cases, OEM systems may not have the Make/Model fields filled out.

+In cases where one OEM/ODM is performing testing on behalf of another OEM/ODM who resells hardware from the primary OEM/ODM, that hardware MUST be identifiable in firmware as belonging to the reseller OEM/ODM.

+*Example: If Vendor A is testing hardware on behalf of Vendor B, the firmware must clearly show that the hardware is a model produced by Vendor B.  Typically, this requres that DMI Type 1 (System) shows Vendor B as the Manufacturer and uses the Vendor B Marketing Model for the Product field.
+In these cases, DMI Types 2 and 3 can indicate Vendor A as the manufacturer.*

 Installation
 ------------